 As magazine covers turned toward photography and away from illustration, Dohanos quickly changed careers.
 He did film art for such classics as White Christmas and was the chairman of the National Stamp Advisory Committee where he oversaw the art design for over 300 stamps.
 He held the position throughout the administrations of 7 presidents and 9 Postmaster Generals.
 His depictions include presidential portraits, the now collectible NATO commemorative stamps from 1959, and the 1967 John F. Kennedy commemorative stamp.

 Stevan Dohanos found beauty in everyday life, choosing to focus on “the location and trappings of the American dream, not those who populated it.”
 Elevated to lofty status as a famous Saturday Evening Post illustrator, Dohanos’s works now garner the walls, halls, and galleries of The Cleveland Museum, The New Britain Museum of American Art, The Pennsylvania Academy of the Fine Arts, Dartmouth College, The Whitney Museum of American Art, and various federal post offices across the United States.
-He died July 4th, 1994 at the age of 87, leaving behind his second wife Joan and their son, Anthony.
+He died July 4th, 1994 at the age of 87.

 Stevan Dohanos hewed closely to the photo that he used to create this homey Florida scene for our February 2, 1952, cover.